 4. Make provisions for heirs with special needs

 Children and other loved ones with special needs require extra attention during life.
 Estate planning for them is no different.
 What might work for someone without special needs might not work for someone with those needs.
-By planning effectively, you can help make sure your assets go for the use of the special needs beneficiary yet do not disqualify them from receiving government assistance such as Medicaid.
+By planning effectively, you can help make sure your assets go for the use of the special needs beneficiary yet do not disqualify them from receiving government assistance such as Medi-Cal.

 5. Choose who will make decisions for you if you are disabled.